 The Statutes Amendment (Vulnerable Witnesses) Act 2015 was introduced to Parliament by the Attorney-General, John Rau MP on 6 May 2015.
-The Statutes Amendment (Vulnerable Witnesses) Act 2015 ('the Act') passed Parliament and received Royal Assent on 6 August 2015.
-The Act will commence at the end of June 2016.
+The Act passed Parliament and commenced at the beginning of July 2016.

 The Statutes Amendment (Vulnerable Witnesses) Act 2015, incorporates major changes to the Evidence Act 1929.
 The purpose of the reforms is to: